Bouke/spa-phone-api/README.rst

 Command Line Usage
 ==================

-Update the address book from OS X Contacts.
-Defaults to sync all contacts, but an optional group paramater can be specified.
+Update the address book from OS X Contacts or Microsoft Outlook.
+Defaults to sync all contacts, but an optional group parameter can be specified.
 ::

-    $ spa-sync ip-address [--group GROUP]
+    $ spa-sync ip-address [--provider PROVIDER] [--group GROUP]

 Usage
 =====